yolken/yolken-blog/site/_posts/2019-10-06-leaving-a-job.md

 These issues are theoretically resolvable, but often require some uncomfortable discussions and negotiations within your management chain, without any guarantees of success.
-Switching teams can also help sometimes, although if your issues are around money or career advancement, moving laterally could "reset" your
+Switching teams can also help sometimes, although if your issues are around money or career advancement, moving laterally could "reset" your accomplishments and put you on the same footing as a new hire.

 ## Alternatives to leaving